Joseph B. Palmer: Civil War service

 At the beginning of the American Civil War in 1861, Palmer chose to follow his home state and the Confederate cause.
 He organized a company of soldiers and in May was elected a captain in the 18th Tennessee Infantry, into which this company was added.
 That June he was elected colonel, assuming command of the regiment.

 Palmer fought primarily in the Western Theater of the American Civil War.
 He was part of the garrison surrendered at Fort Donelson on February 15, 1862, and was exchanged on August 15.
 That October Palmer was given brigade command in the Army of Mississippi.
 He fought in the Battle of Stones River and was wounded in his right shoulder and his right leg on January 2, 1863.
 Palmer fought during the Battle of Chickamauga that fall, and was wounded on September 19 when he again hit in his right shoulder.

 Temporarily unfit for active field service, Palmer was appointed to district command in the Department of Tennessee beginning on November 18, 1863.
-He resumed brigade command on June 27 in the Army of Tennessee, and then participated in the Atlanta Campaign.
+He resumed brigade command on June 27 in the Army of Tennessee, and then participated in the Atlanta campaign.
 Palmer fought during the Battle of Jonesborough, and was wounded on the third day of the fight on September 1, 1864.
 He was promoted to the rank of brigadier general on November 15.

-Palmer fought in the 1864 Franklin-Nashville Campaign, participating in the Battle of Columbia in late November of 1864 and the Battle of Franklin on November 30 (only a few days later), in the Battle of Nashville on December 15–16, and was part of the army's rearguard during the retreat following Nashville.
-What remained of the Tennessee regiments of the Army of Tennessee were consolidated, were placed under Palmer's command, and he led them during the 1865 Carolinas Campaign.
+Palmer fought in the 1864 Franklin-Nashville Campaign, participating in the Battle of Columbia in late November 1864 and the Battle of Franklin on November 30 (only a few days later), in the Battle of Nashville on December 15–16, and was part of the army's rearguard during the retreat following Nashville.
+What remained of the Tennessee regiments of the Army of Tennessee were consolidated, were placed under Palmer's command, and he led them during the 1865 Carolinas campaign.

 On March 19, 1865, Palmer fought during the Battle of Bentonville and was again wounded, but remained in brigade command until April 26.
 He surrendered with Gen. Joseph E. Johnston on May 1 and was paroled from Greensboro, North Carolina.
 Palmer was pardoned by the U.S. Government on October 26, and again on May 21, 1866.